 - Maintain his or her standing in the top third of the class

 - Enroll in Antitrust and Consumer Protection when these courses are offered

-- Participate in either an antitrust seminar or independent study supervised by a faculty member
+- Participate in either an antitrust or consumer protection seminar or externship

 - Attend all events of the Institute, consistent with class and work schedules.